fanpix/android-model-record/README.md

 ###Alternate event processors
 Model Record works out of the box with Otto's event bus, however it's possible to use a custom event processor.
-Simple extend the `EventProcessor` class and pass it in place of Otto's event bus in the constructor for your record class.
+Simple extend the `EventProcessor` class, override the `process(Object)` method, and pass it in place of Otto's event bus in the constructor for your record class.
 See the <A href="https://github.com/fanpix/android-model-record/blob/master/app/src/main/java/com/fanpics/opensource/android/modelrecord/event/EventProcessor.java">EventProcessor source</a> and the <A href="https://github.com/fanpix/android-model-record/blob/master/app/src/main/java/com/fanpics/opensource/android/modelrecord/event/OttoProcessor.java">OttoProcessor source</a> for more information.

 #License
     Copyright (c) 2014 Fanpics LLC